eetson/gamejams/README.md

-# gamejams
-Repo for game jams
+Repo for game jam sources.